Skip to main content

 Last updated:

-The Starfall Accord by Sera Voss is an enemies to lovers slow burn space opera with fourteen chapters of forced proximity before the first kiss, dual POV, closed door romance, and a complete happily ever after.
-She was sent to kill him.
-He does not know it yet.
+The Starfall Accord by Sera Voss is an enemies to lovers slow burn space opera.
+It delivers fourteen chapters of forced proximity before the first kiss, dual POV, closed door romance, and a complete happily ever after.

 You Have Been Searching for This Book